Notre Dame vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 9, 2021

-Oddsmakers project a close game when the No. 14 Notre Dame Fighting Irish (4-1) play the Virginia Tech Hokies (3-1) as just 1-point favorites on Saturday, October 9, 2021.
-The over/under is set at 47 points for the game.
+The No. 14 Notre Dame Fighting Irish (4-1) are favored by only 1 point against the Virginia Tech Hokies (3-1) on Saturday, October 9, 2021.
+The over/under is set at 47 points for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.